-- Acquiring, using or disclosing through wrongful acquisition. - Acquiring, using or disclosing and knowing or being grossly negligent of the fact that the secret was acquired through wrongful means. - Using or disclosing and knowing after acquisition or being grossly negligent of the fact that the secret was acquired through wrongful means. - Using or disclosing a trade secret, disclosed by the business operator holding the trade secret, for the purpose of unfair
+- Acquiring, using or disclosing through wrongful acquisition. - Acquiring, using or disclosing and knowing or being grossly negligent of the fact that the secret was acquired through wrongful means. - Using or disclosing and knowing after acquisition or being grossly negligent of the fact that the secret was acquired through wrongful means. - Using or disclosing a trade secret, disclosed by the business operator holding the trade secret, for the purpose of acquiring illicit gains, or causing injury to the holder. - Using or disclosing and knowing after acquisition or being grossly negligent of the fact that the secret was disclosed through wrongful means. - Using or disclosing and knowing or being grossly negligent of the fact that the secret was disclosed in breach of a contractual obligation.

-- business competition or otherwise acquiring illicit gains, or causing injury to the holder. - Using or disclosing and knowing after acquisition or being grossly negligent of the fact that the secret was disclosed through wrongful means. - Using or disclosing in breach of a contractual obligation. - 46.
-Which courts deal with actions for unauthorised use of confidential information?
+46. Which courts deal with actions for unauthorised use of confidential information?